Ponyoverkill/auth_microservice/README.md

-# auth_microservice
+# fastapi_auth
-microservice for auth
+lib for autogenerating slqalchemy models and pydantic schemas for auth.